Scraping Airbnb listing data with Python

 Step 8: Writing data to a CSV file

-After successfully scraping data from Airbnb's Listing pages, the next important step is storing this valuable information for future analysis and reference.
+After successfully scraping data from Airbnb's pages, the next important step is storing this valuable information for future analysis and reference.
 We use the csv library for this task.
 We open a CSV file in write mode and create a csv.DictWriter object.
 We then write the header and the data to the file.

 airbnb_listings = listings(url)